 An introduction to the fundamental skills in playing the piano.
 No prior knowledge of music reading skills or piano technique is necessary for the successful completion of the course.
 Students are instructed in a group setting.
+This course satisfies 1 hour of Humanities and Creativity for General Education.

-MUS 131-431\ Piano (1)
+MUS 131-431 Piano